*Updated July 7, 2025*

 - CBP Facilities.
 Provides $5 billion for the construction and improvement of CBP facilities, including CBP’s short-term detention facilities and checkpoints on the southern and northern borders.

 - CBP Personnel.
-Includes $4.1 billion to hire and train 3,000 new Border Patrol agents and 5,000 new Office of Field Operations (OFO) customs officers, as well as support staff.
-It also provides CBP with $2 billion in retention and hiring bonuses.
+Includes $4.1 billion to hire and train new Border Patrol agents and support staff.
+It also provides CBP with more than $2 billion in retention and hiring bonuses.

 - CBP Technology.
-Funds $2.8 billion in border security technology along the northern and southern borders,and $1.1 billion in new non-intrusive inspection equipment, including “artificial intelligence, integration, and machine learning” to combat the trafficking of illicit substances.
+Funds $6.2 billion in border security technology and for screening processes along the northern and southern borders, including the procurement and integration of new non-intrusive inspection equipment and “associated civil works,” such as artificial intelligence, machine learning, and “other innovative technologies” to combat the trafficking of illicit substances.

-The bill funds additional CBP and border-related measures, including funding for CBP vehicles ($813 million), implementation of the biometric entry and exit system ($673 million), and workforce recruitment ($600 million).
+The OBBA funds additional CBP and border-related measures, including funding for CBP vehicles ($855 million).
 CBP’s full agency budget for fiscal year (FY) 2024 was $17.1 billion.
-The overall amount of new border security funding in the reconciliation package is four times CBP’s current annual agency budget, and supplements existing funding.
+The overall amount of new border security funding in the reconciliation package is more than four times CBP’s current annual agency budget.

 Immigration Enforcement: Detention & Deportations

-The bill provides $75 billion in supplemental funding over four years for Immigration and Customs Enforcement (ICE) to expand interior enforcement operations, representing a substantial expansion of immigration detention and deportations operations within the U.S. The funds are available until September 30, 2029.
+The bill provides more than $75 billion in supplemental funding over four years for Immigration and Customs Enforcement (ICE) to expand interior enforcement operations, allowing for an unprecedented expansion of immigration detention and deportations operations within the U.S. The funds are available until September 30, 2029.

 H.R.
 1 represents the largest single investment in interior immigration enforcement since the creation of the Department of Homeland Security (DHS) in 2003, prioritizing enforcement infrastructure over humanitarian processing or legal pathways.